MedAmine-SUDO/Tunisian-License-Plate-Recognition/README.md

 # License-Plate-Recognition

-This is my second year project at ESPRIMS
+Second year project at ESPRIMS

-#STEPS:
+Steps:

 	1- Create conda environment for project with python version 3